RahalK/SQL_weather_trends_France/README.md

 * How does UV index change with the time of day?

 ## Data
 The data comes from a weather API provided by [Meteomatics](https://www.meteomatics.com/), a leading provider of meteorological data.
-Two tables are used for this project: I have called them 'temperature_france' and 'weather_france'.
+Two tables are used for this project: 'temperature_france' and 'weather_france'.
 The 'temperature_france' tables contains 1299 rows and 6 columns, whereas 'weather_france' contains 1299 rows and 10 columns.

 ## Approach